solliancenet/azure-synapse-build-together-blog/Blog-3/operational-data-lecture.md

 ## Task 6: Write and Interact with Tables

+In earlier tasks, you've learned that Apache Spark in Azure Synapse Analytics has the ability to explore, process, and transform data in a performing way.
+You can further leverage Spark to persist refined data by creating databases and tables using SparkSQL.
+When a Spark job persists data, it is stored as parquet tables.
+These tables are [automatically shared](https://docs.microsoft.com/en-us/azure/synapse-analytics/metadata/database) with the serverless SQL pool engine and other workspace Spark pools.

-In this Task, persist `DataFrame`s to temporary and permanent tables for later analysis or for querying in another language (SparkSQL).
+In this Task, you will leverage the **Knowledge center** to retrieve sample data and learn how to persist `DataFrame`s to temporary and permanent tables for later analysis or for querying in another language (SparkSQL).

 1. Navigate to the **Knowledge center** and select **Browse gallery**.